 Although recessions are usually fairly short, the individual impacts of a recession can be much bigger and longer-lasting, causing permanent financial damage to those who may not have the means or financial security to ride out any short-term implications.

-So putting it all together, taking steps to protect yourself and your family from the potential consequences of a recession is not only important but necessary.
-Let’s take a closer look at what a recession is and what you can do – starting today – to make sure you’re as prepared as possible for the next recession.
+So taking steps to protect yourself and your family from the potential consequences of a recession is not only important but necessary.
+Let’s take a closer look at what a recession is and what you can do – starting today – to make sure you’re as prepared as possible.

 What is a recession?